-As of 31 August 2022, the Shire of Cocos (Keeling) Islands had a permanent workforce of employees in the following capacity:
+As of 01 July 2023, the Shire of Cocos (Keeling) Islands had a permanent workforce of employees in the following capacity:

-- 30 Full time employees - 8 Part time employees
+- 36 Full time - 5 Part time

-A fluctuating number of casual employees are also employed by the Shire to meet operational requirements, such as Administration, Library, and Infrastructure services.
+Currently sitting at 16 there is a fluctuating number of casual employees also employed by the Shire to meet operational requirements, such as Administration, Library, and Infrastructure services.

-- 30 % of all employees (including casual workforce) are female. - 70 % of all employees (including casual workforce) are male.
+- 28 % of all employees (including casual workforce) are female. - 72 % of all employees (including casual workforce) are male.

-- 43% of all employees (including casual workforce) are under 41 years of age. - 24 % of all employees (including casual workforce) are 41-50 years of age. - 33 % of all employees are 51 years or older.
+- 49% of all employees (including casual workforce) are under 41 years of age. - 23 % of all employees (including casual workforce) are 41-50 years of age. - 28 % of all employees are 51 years or older.

-- 59% of the workforce are permanent, 11% are on fixed term contracts and 30% are casual. - Median age of workforce 43 years.
+- 63% of the workforce are permanent, 9% are on fixed term contracts and 28% are casual. - Median age of workforce 41 years.